paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-10-29-moving_in_moving_on.md

 The history of Clearleft maps closely to that of my own career.
 At first, I watched from the sidelines as the company emerged from the blogging of its three founding partners.
 My first interaction came as a client, when Ning hired their nascent team to design a video product.
 I later contracted for them, before joining full-time four and a half years ago.

-{% include 'figure' with '/images/2013/10/moving_in_moving_on/clearleft.jpg'
+{% render 'figure' with '/images/2013/10/moving_in_moving_on/clearleft.jpg'
   caption: 'The Clearleft team after a day out learning to bake bread in 2011.
 Photograph: [Richard Rutter](https://www.flickr.com/photos/clagnut/5958520979/in/set-72157627118099803).'
 %}